One billion years in the future, humanity is still figuring itself out.

 Things got strange after a billion years.
 Eight great societies rose and fell, alien visitors from across the universe found themselves Earth-bound, and sporks became the prominent form of silverware.
 But as much as things have changed, humanity hasn't, fumbling along from self-made crisis to crisis in the way it always has.
 And like it always has, humanity faces these crises with the one hope that has never died: That maybe this time, we can get it right.

 If you're a fan of Avatar: The Last Airbender, The Adventure Zone: Balance, or Castle in the Sky, be sure to listen to Quest Friends!

 Recommended first episodes

 Quest Friends! is a single story told over multiple episodes, and, as such, we highly recommend you start listening at episode 1.
 However, if you'd like to jump in at a later point, here are our recommendations.
 All of these points are accessible for new listeners, but if you get lost, you can always read the episode summaries for the episodes that you skipped.

-For listeners who want a quick sample of the show.
+For those who want a quick sample of the show.

 What is an "actual play?"